Chocolate & Sweets

 Bars of vegan chocolate are easy to find.
 Pretty much any supermarket (and much smaller shops and garages) will stock Green & Black’s organic chocolate.
 Their Dark 70%, Dark 85% and Maya Gold bars are all vegan.
 Lindt chocolate is also easy to find and again, the plain dark chocolate bars are vegan.
 If you are looking for more variety, then try the specifically vegan manufacturers.
 Plamil have bars in a range of flavours in both dark and ‘milk’ chocolate.
 Also look out for Organica white chocolate bars in wholefood shops.

 Marshmallows are ordinarily made using gelatine, which is ground up animal skin and bones.
 Luckily, there are vegan alternatives, such as Ananda’s and Marshmallow Deli, who have a few varieties of delicious vegan marshmallows.
 They can be eaten as they are or cooked on a fire.
 You generally will have to order these online and be aware that they have a fairly short best-

 Vegan fudge, toffee and coconut ice can be purchased online from Alternatives Stores and the Animal Aid shop.

-A lot of Turkish Delight is vegan but check carefully that it doesn’t include honey or milk.
+A lot of Turkish delight is vegan but check carefully that it doesn’t include honey or milk.
 We recommend Truede Turkish delight.